csivitu/CTF-Write-ups/NahamCon CTF/Scripting/Rotten/README.md

 The last part of the program is just for connecting to `netcat`, and sending and receiving messages.
 <br />

-As you run the script, you'll see a 31 character string form on your terminal over 45-60 seconds.
+As you run the script, you'll see a 31 character string form on your terminal over 45-60 seconds (varies based on how lucky you are).
 That is the final flag.
 Here's a sample:

 ```
 $ python flag.py